i2p/i2p.i2p/installer/resources/checklist.md

   - `installer/resources/poupdate-man.sh` to generate new man page translations (requires po4a package)
   - `git add` for any new po files
-  - `git commit` all changed po files, and .tx/config if changed
+  - `git commit` all changed po files

+2. Sync with git.idk.i2p `git push`

+## On release day

+### Preparation

+1. Verify all translation updates were checked in

-2. Sync with git.idk.i2p
+2. Sync with git.idk.i2p `git pull`

 3. Start with a clean checkout: